-Etravirine (brand name: Intelence) is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 2 years of age and older who have taken HIV medicines in the past.
+Etravirine (brand name: Intelence) is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 2 years of age and older who weigh at least 22 lb (10 kg) and who have taken HIV medicines in the past.
 Etravirine is always used in combination with other HIV medicines.

 HIV medicines cannot cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
 If you are taking HIV medicines, do not cut down on, skip, or stop taking them unless your health care provider tells you to.

 What should I tell my health care provider before taking etravirine?

 Before taking etravirine, tell your health care provider: